Turo Amex Offer: Spend $150 & Get $30 Back (Rental Car Alternative)

 Quick Thoughts

 In case you’re not familiar with Turo, it’s like Airbnb for cars.
-People list their cars on Turo and you can rent it from them.
-Their website and app allows you to filter by price, vehicle type, make, location, etc.
+People list their cars on Turo, and you can rent them.
+Their website and app allow you to filter by price, vehicle type, make, location, etc.

-We had our first experience with Turo when we rented a Tesla for my 40th birthday.
-The car’s owner was lovely and we had no problems at all, so it was a great way to experience driving a Tesla without the large expense of actually buying one ourselves.
+We had our first experience with Turo when we rented a vehicle for my 40th birthday.
+The car’s owner was lovely and we had no problems at all.

 Shae Turo Audi Convertible